-Here’s what we know about the “other” Yankee who became a member of England’s ruling family, Baltimore’s own Wallis Warfield Simpson:
+Here’s what we know about the “other” Yankee who became a member of England’s ruling family:

 Who was she?
 Wallis Warfield Simpson was born June 19, 1896, the poor relation of a wealthy Baltimore family.
 Her father died when she was an infant.
 She was raised by her widowed mother, and to make ends meet, the pair survived on handouts from an uncle.

 What are her Baltimore roots?
 She lived for a time at 212 E. Biddle St. She attended Oldfields School, the girls’ boarding school in Sparks-Glencoe, and, according to one biography, as a teen she would sneak out her bedroom window to rendezvous with boyfriends.
-Since 2005, a local collection of her memorabilia known as the Wallis Simpson Museum was located at 206 E. Biddle St. That collection is being auctioned this week on EBay, with a starting bid of $7,000, because the collection’s owners are moving to a warmer climate.
+Since 2005, a local collection of her memorabilia known as the Wallis Simpson Museum was located at 206 E. Biddle St. That collection was auctioned on EBay, with a starting bid of $7,000, because the collection’s owners moved to a warmer climate.

 She must have been beautiful.
 Not quite.
 Stylish — yes, but in her opinion, her jaw gave her face a mannish air.
 “I’m nothing to look at,” she once told a friend, “so the only thing I can do is dress better than anyone else.”